Last Updated: June 15, 2023

 Information We Collect

-In order to provide the Services, we collect personal information directly from our users, from our customers as part of providing our Services, from visitors to our Services, and from public records.
+In order to provide the Services, we collect personal information directly from our users, from our customers and prospects as part of providing our Services, from visitors to our Services, and from public records.

 Collection Directly From Our Users

 We collect information about users who create accounts with us:

 - Creating an account.
 If you create an account, we ask you to provide some basic registration information such as your name and email address.
 If you’re registering on behalf of a company, we may also ask you to provide some details about that company as well.